 St. Petersburg sits on a peninsula bounded by Tampa Bay, Boca Ciega Bay, and the Gulf, and that surrounded geography is exactly what drives its flood risk.
-AE-zone neighborhoods like Shore Acres, Snell Isle, Old Northeast, Riviera Bay, Coquina Key, and Venetian Isles flooded repeatedly during the 2024 season as Helene and Milton pushed surge up the bays.
-For homes that took on water more than once, elevation breaks the cycle — raising the living space above the Base Flood Elevation so the next comparable storm doesn't repeat the same loss.
+AE-zone neighborhoods like Shore Acres, Snell Isle, Old Northeast, Riviera Bay, Coquina Key, and Venetian Isles carry real, ongoing exposure.
+For homes that have taken on water before, elevation is the most durable way to break the cycle — raising the living space above the Base Flood Elevation for good.

 Shore Acres, Snell Isle, Old Northeast, Riviera Bay, Coquina Key, Bayway Isles, and Venetian Isles carry the highest flood-zone exposure in St. Petersburg.
-Most of these neighborhoods sit in FEMA AE flood zones, and many homes have already flooded multiple times — including catastrophic surge during Hurricane Helene and Hurricane Milton in 2024.
+Most of these neighborhoods sit in FEMA AE flood zones, and we design each lift to the property's specific setting within them.

 St. Petersburg building permits for substantial improvement elevation typically take 8–14 weeks from submittal to approval, depending on plan complexity and FEMA review for AE/VE zone projects.
 We submit through the city's online permitting portal and coordinate with floodplain administration on every project.